carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

 LEB128
 ^^^^^^

-LEB128 is an unsigned interger value that is encoded using DWARF's LEB128 encoding, optimizing for the case where values are small (1 byte for values less than 128).
+LEB128 is an unsigned integer value that is encoded using DWARF's LEB128 encoding, optimizing for the case where values are small (1 byte for values less than 128).